Cubified1/Translucence/README.md

 Just a personal thing
 very simple to customize
-this is a fork of Translucence most to all code is similar nothing major has been changed.
+this is a fork of Translucence by CapnKitten most to all code is similar nothing major has been changed.